Antique Venetian chandelier in clear blown Murano glass

 Description

-Ancient Venetian chandelier made of transparent Murano blown glass with regular air bubble inclusions in the Baroviera pattern; the central twisted shaft features three twisted arms, each holding a glass empire or three lampshades crafted with the same finish and a type of curled edge that adorns the shade.
-The electrical installation has been fully renovated, with restored plasterwork and a thorough cleaning, and is in perfect condition.
-The maximum total wattage is 180 watts.
+Ancient Venetian chandelier made of transparent Murano blown glass with regular air bubble inclusions in the Baroviera pattern; the central twisted shaft contains three twisted arms, each holding a glass empire or three lampshades crafted with the same finish featuring rolled edges that adorn the shade.
+The electrical installation has been fully renovated, the plasterwork restored, and after a thorough cleaning, it is in perfect condition.
+The maximum light power is a total of 180 watts.

 The chandelier is in excellent condition and can be lowered by shortening the central tube.
 It dates from around 1940.